 At the University of Arizona, our success was holding a retention rate steady during the years where fiscal challenges beyond our control would normally have resulted in significant losses.
 It’s not a titillating soundbite, but it was material.
 As our efforts matured and some resources were eventually restored, we saw student retention rates soar to an all-time high of 83.3%.
 By managing the changes necessary to support data-informed student success, we were increasingly versed in and responsible about the cost of ownership.

-Learn more about how institutions today are navigating these changes and limited resources on October 16, during the second webinar in our change management series.
+Learn more about how institutions today are navigating these changes and limited resources during the second webinar in our change management series.
 Joining us will be Mitchell Colver from Utah State University, who will share his perspective on the phenomenal change management work they’ve done in the past year, setting up a rigorous system of intervention measurement, building a culture of curiosity and evidence, and empowering advisors to effect action.
 Together, we will be addressing five themes that shed light on the true cost of, and return on our student success efforts:

 The danger of hidden and unknown expenses